 One great way to catch maintenance problems before they arise is to knock on the door and speak with your tenants.
 Ask them if there is anything that should get repaired immediately.
 Often they'll point you to leaky pipes, minor roof leaks or other small issues that could get bigger if neglected.
 This becomes difficult, if not impossible, when landlords live far away from their rental properties.

-(Of course, there are laws that govern landlords' access to their occupied rental properties.
+Of course, there are laws that govern landlords' access to their occupied rental properties.
 You can't just show up and insist on being let in.
-Most states require that you give one or two days' notice before going inside a unit, unless there's an emergency that needs to be taken care of.)
+Most states require that you give one or two days' notice before going inside a unit, unless there's an emergency that needs to be addressed.